Researching Online to Find a Military School in Medford, Oregon for a Troubled Boy?

 The caring staff here at Heartland Boys Academy acknowledges that teens and their parents today face enormous pressure from the culture.
 Teens are surrounded by a barrage of negative peer pressure.
 The Heartland model for change is called Positive Peer Culture (PPC), which asserts that teens can learn self-worth, significance, dignity, and responsibility only as they devote themselves to the positive values of serving and caring for others.

 Many boys in our military school program turn from their self-destructive behavior to an attitude of serving others.
 If your teenager needs order and discipline to put his life in order, please consider Heartland.

 Athletics at Heartland Boys Academy play a role in leadership development and character maturation as part of a teenager’s development as a whole person.
 Every teen is asked to play at least one sport because of the important values that can be learned.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.